laimoh/Nicer-Pong/README.md

 # Nicer-Pong
 A visitor friendly version of pong made for mobile sized screens, I tried to make take the 64 bit canvas into consideration and made the design more pixelated i.e font, layout, button styles - inpsired by old video game eras.
+### Game is best played on a smaller/mobile browser screen

 ## Step 1) to install the dependencies run this code in the terminal in the main Pong folder.
 ```